 When it comes to how much companies pay in taxes, Sullivan told 24/7 Wall St., “by far the major factor that separates the winners from the losers is the ability to shift profit into tax havens.”
 Retail and oil companies, he noted, often lack the ability to do this.
 Companies with a great deal of intangible assets, such as software and pharmaceutical companies, fit the bill, he added.
 Technology companies Microsoft, IBM, and Apple, although among the 10 largest taxpayers, had effective tax rates of just 19%, 24% and 26%, respectively.

-To determine the 10 companies paying the most in taxes, 24/7 Wall St. reviewed the 150 largest U.S. publicly traded companies by revenue.
-We then selected companies with the highest income tax expense in their most recent fiscal year.
+To determine the 10 companies paying the most in taxes and the 10 companies paying the least, 24/7 Wall St. reviewed the 150 largest U.S. publicly traded companies by revenue.
+We then selected companies with the highest income tax expense and the lowest income tax expense in their most recent fiscal year.
 Income tax expense includes tax liabilities and assets that may be deferred the year they are reported.
 Data on factors that affected tax expenses, as well as effective tax rates, are from tax disclosures in SEC filings.
 All data are for the most recent fiscal year reported by each company.

-These are the companies paying the most taxes.
+These are the companies paying the most and least taxes.

 > Income tax expense: $5.2 billion